nataly247/python-dev-paph/README.md

 The idea behind this repo is to have a place with all the best learning resourses organized by subjects.

-Starting from very basic knowledge this paph leads to data science in finances and algotrading.
-But it also covers other subjects.
-It contain of veriety of resourses so you can choose among them and find the one that fits best to you and match your needs.
+Starting from a very basic knowledge this paph leads to more proficient subjects like data science.
+And it covers many other subjects on its way.
+The Path contains a veriety of resourses.
+I'm not trying to overthelm anyone.
+It just gives you an opportunity to choose among all the resourses and find the one or couple that fits best to you, your learning approach and match your needs.
+I mean, some people prefer to read documentations, articles, some rather be watching video tutorials.
+Just don't forget how important is to get your hands dirty and practice by writing code.

 Python is a general-purpose programming language.
 We'll start from creating simple programs being able to automate some boring everyday tasks.